-

 Here Inma and Tabitha used the power of SunTag imaging to visualize where in a neuron PINK1 is being translated…and it turns out, that one organelle is not enough!
 PINK1 translation occurs at three-way contact sites between mitochondria, the ER and endolysosomes.
 And to find its way back to mitochondria, the PINK1 preprotein needs the help of ER-associated chaperones, as in the ER-SURF pathway described in yeast.

+Who needs a photographer if you have Photoshop!
 A dream came true, we published our first paper!

 https://www.nature.com/articles/s42255-024-01007-w